Kampung Baru, Kuala Lumpur: Developments

 The plan shows Kampung Baru had divided into many small blocks and some of them around the main roads are set to be redevelop in the future.

 Plans to redevelop Kampung Baru had been around since the 2000s, and intensified in recent years.
 Negotiations between kampung residents and successive governments have been ongoing since 2018.

-Amenities and notable landmarks

 Jalan Raja Muda Musa is one of the main street in Kampung Baru that famous for local dishes e.g. Nasi Lemak.